RVCA212/lmsys-docs/docs/sdk/examples/usage-examples.md

 ## Basic Usage with PurchasedGraph

-The simplest way to use a purchased graph within a LangGraph application:
+The `PurchasedGraph` class allows you to integrate purchased marketplace graphs into your LangGraph applications.
+Here's a complete example:

 ```python
 from lmsystems.purchased_graph import PurchasedGraph